firebase/FirebaseUI-Android/README.md

     android:value="@string/facebook_app_id" />
 ```

-If you're using Google authentication, you'll place your `google-services.json` in the app folder.
+If you're using Google authentication, place your `google-services.json` in the app folder.

 ### Inherit from FirebaseLoginBaseActivity